braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/content_blocks.md

 **Steps:**

 1. Enter a name for your Content Block.
-This name will autopopulate as part of the **Content Block Liquid Tag**.
+This name will auto-populate as part of the **Content Block Liquid Tag**.
 2. (optional) Add a description.
 3. Select **Drag-And-Drop Editor** as your editing experience, making this a drag-and-drop Content Block type.
 4. Click **Edit Content Block** to begin editing.